DrZhivago1/DocWorld/README.md

 	IF "DDA Security and More" AND "Doors Expanded" are installed:
 		Remove DDA blastdoor research and replace research with Doors Expanded version.

-	IF "DDA Security and More" AND "Fences and No Floors" OR "Fences and Floors" are installed:
+	IF "DDA Security and More" AND "Fences and No Floors"/"Fences and Floors" are installed:
 		Remove fence research and move fences to Fences tab.

 	IF "Dubs Hygiene" AND "RF Fertile Fields" are installed: